AniTei/social-media-client/readme.md

 The code is versioned, and branches have been used.

-All known bugs have (not yet) been communicated in the Issues tab.
+Known bugs have been communicated in the Issues tab.

 Tests are written for the project.
 These are their workflow status badges: